Environmental, Social & Governance (ESG) Policy

 Our managers use direct engagement before AGMs to advance material sustainability insights to enhance long-term risk adjusted return and then block vote across all the assets, where they do not make sufficient progress with the engagement.
 For some companies voting is the only way to signal dissatisfaction with the direction of travel.

+We will also engage with our managers publicly on issues of key importance to our customers, such as Living Wages.
+We do this with the purpose of raising public awareness of the issue in the run up to a vote.
 In 2022 we publicly called upon our asset managers to support the Living Wage shareholder resolution at Sainsbury’s AGM, as part of the Good Work Coalition.

 4. Voting Choice

-From 2023 Voting Choice was offered in three PensionBee plans; the Tailored Plan, the Tracker Plan and the 4Plus Plan, which together represent 86% of the asset base.
+From 2023 Voting Choice was offered in three PensionBee plans; the Tailored Plan, the Tracker Plan and the 4Plus Plan, which together represent 85% of the asset base.
 Under Voting Choice we are offered the ability to vote using a standardised voting policy from Institutional Shareholder Services, a global proxy voting provider.

 For our remaining plans, our managers will continue to use direct engagement before votes to advance material sustainability insights to enhance long-term risk-adjusted returns and then block vote across all the assets.

-We will continue to work with managers to expand the scope of this voting across all plans over time.
+We will continue to work with managers to expand the scope of voting across all plans over time.

 5. Climate commitments